-Where the Governing Body wishes to make TLR3 payments, the proposed responsibilities, level of payment (within the published range of $\pm$ 600 and $\pm$ 2975) and the duration of payment will be set out clearly and communicated to staff, including Trade Union Representatives at the School.
+Where the Principal wishes to make TLR3 payments, the proposed responsibilities, level of payment (within the published range of £ 639 and

+£3,169) and the duration of payment will be set out clearly and communicated to staff, including Trade Union Representatives at the College.

 Those teachers eligible to undertake them must be given an opportunity to express an interest in undertaking the duties.
 If more than one teacher expresses an interest in writing, informal interviews will take place.
-[Schools that have an existing policy that has been consulted with trade unions locally can replace and insert that provision here]

-The Governing Body will ensure that the use of TLR3 applies only to clearly time-limited school improvement projects or one-off externally driven responsibilities and where there is a genuine development or operational need.
-The Governing Body must be satisfied that the responsibilities meet a, b, and d of the above criteria. and that the responsibilities are not a permanent or structural requirement which should instead be rewarded by means of a permanent TLR payment.
+The Trustees' will ensure that the use of TLR3 applies only to clearly time- limited College improvement projects or one-off externally driven responsibilities and where there is a genuine development or operational need.
+The Trustees' must be satisfied that the responsibilities meet a, b, and d of the above criteria. and that the responsibilities are not a permanent or structural requirement which should instead be rewarded by means of a permanent TLR payment.

-The Governing Body should not award consecutive TLR3s for the same responsibility unless that responsibility relates to tutoring to deliver catch-up support to pupils on learning lost during the pandemic.
+The Trustees' should not award consecutive TLR3s for the same responsibility unless that responsibility relates to tutoring to deliver catch-up support to pupils on learning lost during the pandemic.
 TLR3s are not subject to safeguarding.